-Our discussion of the composition of the planets not only underlines the differences between the two families of planets but also furnishes another clue to their origin: the planets and Sun were all made from the same material.
-Astronomers come to this conclusion because Jupiter and Saturn have a composition almost identical to that of the Sun, and the inner planets have a similar composition if we were to remove the Sun's hydrogen and helium.\ Thus, we can explain the compositional difference between the inner and outer planets by proposing a process that would keep the inner planets from collecting and capturing these light gases.
+Our discussion of the composition of the bodies in the inner and outer Solar System furnishes another clue to its origin: the planets and Sun were all made from the same material.
+Astronomers come to this conclusion because Jupiter and Saturn have a composition very similar to that of the Sun, and the inner planets have a similar composition if we were to remove the Sun's hydrogen, helium, and other elements normally found in gaseous compounds.
+Thus, we can explain the compositional difference between the inner and outer planets by proposing a process that would keep the inner planets from collecting and capturing large amounts of gas.